(218) 844-4211 info@mannafoodcoop.com

 President

-Zachary Paige is the proprietor of North Circle Seeds Organic vegetable seed company and the Food Sovereignty Coordinator for the White Earth Band of Minnesota Chippewa Tribe.
+Zachary Paige is the proprietor of North Circle Seeds Organic vegetable seed company and University of Minnesota Extension RSDP Sustainable Ag Food Systems Coordinator working with rural grocery stores and Minnesota farmers.
 He holds a Master of Science in Plant Breeding at Iowa State University.
 Zachary is passionate about seed saving, growing garlic and local food systems.
 He is on the Lake Agassiz chapter board of the Sustainable Farming Association of MN as well as the state board.
 As a small organic farmer, Zachary believes in local food and is passionate to do his part in cultivating a place where the Detroit Lakes local foods community can gather and share knowledge and delicious food and culture.

 Vice President